LPTimey/struct-tools-derive/README.md

 }
 ```

-This Grants you access to an automatically generated Enum with the name {structname}Enum.
+This Grants you access to an automatically generated Enum with the name `{structname}Enum`.

 its Variants are named by Capitalizing the first letter of the respective Type